 A style guide is a document that sets standards for writing within your organization.
-The focus of the style guide is not grammar or syntax but providing clear and consistent standards for action when representing the brand.
+The focus of the style guide is not grammar or syntax—though it is included—but providing clear and consistent standards for action when representing the brand.

 Style guides ensure that multiple authors speak with a single voice.
 And they help save time and resources by providing an instant answer when questions arise about preferred style.